Dear Seniors,

 You made a strange statement that the customer (internal or external) is always right.
 Research shows the precise opposite.
 I would recommend you read about what organizations do when the customer is wrong.
 Most organizations ignore such a customer since it is a costly affair to engage with that customer in a dialogue.

 As far as HR getting limited credit - this depends on how well HR has learned the business and associated metrics involved.
 If HR shows limited understanding of the business, then they get limited credit.
-You as HR want more credit, you have to work more.
+If you as HR want more credit, you have to work more.
 If your organization treats HR reports as formalities, then it will regret this sooner rather than later.

 I would urge you to seriously consider why you got into HR in the first place.
 And if now, you wish to change careers, that is fine too, but to change based on the reasons you mentioned above, which can be distilled into fame and financial reward (nothing wrong here) only, then you may find it more difficult than you think to be successful in the new career.